Fraud Triangle in Business

 - En-listing a co-worker to manipulate their attendance record by clocking in and out for them

-- Falsely claiming expenses to be reimbursed without having the right to do so such as a meal with friends and family as a business expense
+- They falsely claim expenses they will reimburse without having the right to do so, such as a meal with friends and family as a business expense.

-- Falsifying pay rates by internal collusion between employee and payrolls department whereby additional funds are allocated, paid out, and then divided between the two parties.
+- They are falsifying pay rates through internal collaboration between employees and the payroll department, whereby additional funds are allocated, paid out, and then divided between the two parties.

-- Unjustly receiving commissions and funds from employees.
+- She was unjustly receiving commissions and funds from employees.

 Studies suggest that Payroll frauds are likely to occur within small businesses as they don’t have advanced anti-fraud measures and systems.

-How to avoid it: Do background checks on a frequent basis on every employee and if you suspect anyone in the office, ask your managers to have a close watch over his/her activities.
-Also, you should ask your managers to closely watch timesheets and use a secure system of payroll service.
-If there is any misfortune event happening at the place by anybody try to take strict action against him so that others in the organization get a lesson for the future.
+How to avoid it: Do background checks frequently on every employee, and if you suspect anyone in the office, ask your managers to watch their activities closely.
+Also, ask your managers to manage timesheets and use a secure payroll service system nearby.
+If there is any misfortune event happening at the place by anybody, try to take strict action against him so that others in the organization get a lesson for the future.

 Invoice fraud schemes

-Invoice fraud occurs when an employee, usually from sales and accounting, creates fake invoices for the products and services that were never bought in order to steal money from the organization for his own unlawful benefit.
-He can also create a fake supplier or shell to funnel money to, or award or inflated rewards to his friends and family.
-Hence abusing his power to hoard money for personal benefit.
+Invoice fraud occurs when an employee, usually from sales and accounting, creates fake invoices for products and services never bought to steal money from the organization for his unlawful benefit.
+He can also create a phony supplier or shell to funnel cash to or award inflated rewards to his friends and family.
+He abused his power by hoarding money for personal benefit.

-How to avoid it: Cross-check every invoice that is produced by the team in order to confirm that it only mentions the goods and services that are bought.
+How to avoid it: Cross-check every invoice the team produces to confirm that it only mentions the goods and services bought.
 Do comprehensive background checks before approving a new supplier.

 Asset misappropriation

-This type of fraud happens by the employees who are most trusted in the organization as they hold and manage the assets and interests of an organization.
-Typically the fraud includes cash or cash equivalents such as vouchers and credit notes but it can extend to include company data and intellectual property.
+This type of fraud happens by the most trusted employees in the organization as they hold and manage the assets and interests of an organization.
+Typically, the scam includes cash or cash equivalents such as vouchers and credit notes, but it can extend to include company data and intellectual property.

-The fraud may occur by an employee lying about his/her qualifications to get the job or it can be done by an organized crime group who manage to infiltrate the organization and take advantage of the weak process and inadequate security system and controls.
+The fraud may occur by an employee lying about their qualifications to get the job, or it can be done by an organized crime group that infiltrates the organization and takes advantage of the weak process and inadequate security system and controls.

 How to avoid it: Keep rotating cash-handling staff and never entrust all financial tasks to just one employee.
-Also, if you suspect that the fraud is going on right now, you should contact the police to start a criminal investigation.
-If you have found out the employee(s), fire them immediately and look for others to identify whether there is any kind of systematic failure across your organization in order to prevent this from happening again.
+Also, if you suspect the fraud is occurring right now, you should contact the police to start a criminal investigation.
+If you have found out the employee(s), fire them immediately and look for others to identify whether there is any kind of systematic failure across your organization to prevent this from happening again.

 Financial statement fraud

-This type of fraud happens by fudging important facts such as revenues, assets, sales, liabilities in order to deceive investors or the public, manipulate stock or bonuses.
-The fraud is usually done to quietly fix the business problem that prevents them from achieving the expected profit or complying with loan covenants.
-It is also the case that they do it to obtain or renew financing that cannot be acquired by providing honest financial statements.
+This fraud happens by fudging essential facts such as revenues, assets, sales, and liabilities to deceive investors or the public and manipulate stock or bonuses—the scam.
+Someone usually does it.
+To quietly fix the business problem that prevents them from achieving the expected profit or complying with loan covenants.
+It is also the case that they do it to obtain or renew financing that They cannot acquire by providing honest financial statements.

-How to avoid it: Closely watch the financial statements for inaccurate and inconsistent information before they got published.
-Also, delegate the different accounting functions to the different employees over time.
+How to avoid it: Closely watch the financial statements for accurate and consistent information before publication.
+Also, delegate the different accounting functions to the diverse employees over time.

 Data, intellectual property, and identity theft

-Securing the sensitive information of your company that can be personal data or intellectual property is a crucial matter for each organization because data theft can damage the businesses if trade secrets got leaked or patents shared with the competitors by an inside employee of the organization, they can hurt the reputation of the company by lowering customer trust.
+Securing the sensitive information of your company, which can be personal data or intellectual property, is a crucial matter for each organization because data theft can damage the businesses if trade secrets get leaked, or patents are shared with the competitors by an inside employee of the organization, they can hurt the reputation of the company by lowering customer trust.

 How to avoid it: Tighten your security inside the organization and restrict access to high-level documents of the company.
 Formulate a security policy for the classification and handling of sensitive information.